Problems With Transport for Wales

 Heart of Wales Circular Ranger

-The Heart of Wales railway is very interesting; it goes through some magnificent Welsh countryside and is well worth traveling on.
+The Heart of Wales railway is very interesting; it goes through some magnificent Welsh countryside and is well worth travelling on.
 The railway line starts in Shrewsbury and ends in Swansea.
 It takes about four hours.

-A trip I’m looking at doing is catching the train from Shrewsbury to Swansea along the Marches, stopping of at various towns along the way for refreshments (which means decent real ale!).
+A trip I’m looking at doing is catching the train from Shrewsbury to Swansea along the Marches, stopping off at various towns along the way for refreshments (which means decent real ale!).
 A couple of nights in Swansea (I’ve only been there once, fifty years ago, for a few hours).
-Returning along the Heart of Wales line stopping off at one or two places overnight.
+Returning along the Heart of Wales line, stopping off at one or two places overnight.
 It’s a real shame this cannot be done with the ranger ticket.

 I needed to confirm this, so I contacted them using the contact form on their website.
 They failed to respond.
-So, I contacted them again, they failed to respond.
+So, I contacted them again; they failed to respond.
 So, I contacted them again…..
-After three attempts I gave up (and yes, I double checked my email address to make sure it was correct).
+After three attempts, I gave up (and yes, I double-checked my email address to make sure it was correct).
 I wanted to use the contact form so I could get a written reply, in case I got an awkward guard.

 Ffestiniog Round Robin